Research and Development

 For more information about the EPIC Program, visit

-To contact the EPIC or CES 21 staff at the CPUC with a question specific to the CPUC, please email firstname.lastname@example.org or call our hotline at 415-355-5586.
+To contact the EPIC or CES 21 staff at the CPUC with a question specific to the CPUC, you may also email firstname.lastname@example.org or call our hotline at 415-355-5586.
 To look up any staff member at the CPUC, please see the CPUC Phone list.